Trump 'Fixer' Michael Cohen Demanded A Million Dollars From Qatari Money Man At Swanky Restaurant, Report Says

 According to the Intercept report, Cohen and Rumaihi met for dinner at the high-end Clement Restaurant in Manhattan’s Peninsula Hotel overlooking Fifth Avenue.
 At that dinner, Cohen pushed Al-Rumaihi to make the infrastructure investment immediately, “to show that Trump was already making America great again by bringing in foreign investment and creating American jobs,” according to Grim’s account of his conversations with the Qatari investment official.

 However, when Al-Rumaihi asked Cohen about other ways Qatar could invest in the United States that would align with Trump’s priorities, “Cohen said there were plenty of options.
-But Cohen said he would need $1 million first, as part of his fee,” according to the Intercept account of Al-Rumainhi’s recollections.
+But Cohen said he would need $1 million first, as part of his fee,” according to the Intercept account of Al-Rumaihi’s recollections.
 The restaurant sit-down took place some time between December 7, the date on which Al-Rumaihi first met Cohen, and December 12 — which was the date of the Trump Tower meeting attended by both Al-Rumaihi and Cohen.

 The Trump Tower meeting was confirmed by Al-Rumaihi’s private sports investment company, Sports Trinity, after lawyer Michael Avenatti posted images from a C-Span video taken on December 12, 2016, showing Al-Rumaihi and Cohen entering the Trump Tower lobby and stepping into an elevator together.